electricherd/audiobookfinder/README.md

 ### Issues
 * AppVeyor deployment is stuck, it builds but the deployment by git tags is not well documented, and different to Travis.

-### Yet in plan
-* further lifetimes optimizations
-* internationalization (which is not really supported yet by Rust)
-* a good and fast data collection
-* maybe a little AI layer on determining audio books duplicates/same author by similar spelling, etc.

 ### Tools
 * Editors: